mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 and the values are matching functions.

 Let's look a full example.
-Given data describing a person, their favorite colors, and their favorite athletes, we want to produce output like the following:
+Given data describing a person including their salary, favorite colors, points scored in a game, and favorite athletes, we want to produce output like the following:

 ```text